Online Pricing with Offline Data: Phase Transition and Inverse Square Law: Introduction

-From a technical perspective, the tight upper and lower bounds that we obtain in this paper are (non-asymptotic) instance-dependent regret bounds, which are much stronger and harder to prove than the traditional ``worst-case'' regret bounds.
-To the best of our knowledge, these are the {first} ``beyond the worst-case'' instance-dependent regret bounds obtained in (i) the continuous-price dynamic pricing literature, and (ii) a continuous-armed bandit problem where the optimal action may not be an extremal point (in contrast to the extremal-point requirement in \citealt{dani2008stochastic} and \citealt{abbasi2011improved}).
-In particular, while the OFU principle is well-studied in the online learning literature, previous analysis of the OFU-type algorithms fails to provide an instance-dependent upper bound in our setting as our revenue function is non-linear and our optimal price is an interior point.
-We overcome this technical challenge by conducting a trajectory analysis for our OFU-type algorithm, which may be of independent interest.
+\textbf{Methodology contributions.} From a technical perspective, the tight upper and lower bounds that we obtain in this paper are both \textit{instance-dependent} regret bounds, which are much stronger and more challenging to prove than the traditional \textit{worst-case} regret bounds.
+To prove the instance-dependent upper bound, we conduct a period-by-period trajectory analysis, and develop novel inductive arguments, integrated with the specific property guaranteed by OFU principle, to obtain a sharp characterization on the distance between the algorithm's price and the average historical price.
+To prove the instance-dependent lower bound, we reduce the \texttt{OPOD} problem to a hybrid of estimation and hypothesis testing problems, which requires constructing an instance-dependent prior distribution and an instance-dependent hypothesis set, respectively.
+To the best of our knowledge, these are the first tight and general instance-dependent regret bounds obtained in (i) the linear-demand online pricing problem, and (ii) a continuous-armed bandit problem where the optimal action may not be an extremal point (in contrast to the extremal-point requirement in \citealt{dani2008stochastic} and \citealt{abbasi2011improved}).